Tonyfu09/2023-24_OSWE_Note/README.md

 - An Attack analyst what the plug in that running on the web apps.

 3. Stored DOM-based XSS <br>
+An attacker able to send the request to the target server and store it in the server, then use it in a later stage.

 - Server-Site proccess data from the request, an attacker take advantage to stores it, and then includes the data in a later response.Stored XSS is also sometimes referred to as Persistent or Type-II XSS.